The sights of Stein am Rhein in Switzerland

 - Amber fisherman from Binz

-Source: own research on site.
-We would like to thank Untersee Tourismus for the friendly invitation.
-Our opinion remains our own.
+Source Stein am Rhein Sights: own research on site.
+We would like to thank Untersee Tourism for the kind invitation.
+However, our opinion remains our own.

 I finally visited Stein am Rhein again - in October.
 I love this town.
 Unfortunately I could only take pictures in the late afternoon because the fog was just too thick.
 But when the clouds of fog lifted you, it gave wonderfully harmonious photos and finally a steel-blue sky appeared.
 So my patience was rewarded.
 Not that it was a punishment to walk around town all day.
 That gave me more time for the asylum, the church of St. Johann, the abbey of St. Georgen and for a stroll :) And of course for coffee and plum cake!